2004 Indian Ocean earthquake and tsunami: Myanmar

 In Myanmar, the tsunami caused only moderate damage, which arrived between 2 and 5.5 hours after the earthquake.
 Although the country's western Andaman Sea coastline lies at the proximity of the rupture zone, there were smaller tsunamis than the neighbouring Thai coast, because the main tsunami source did not extend to the Andaman Islands.
 Another factor is that some coasts of Taninthayi Division were protected by the Myeik Archipelago.
-Based on scientific surveys from Ayeyarwaddy Delta through Taninthayi Division, it was revealed that tsunami heights along the Myanmar coast were between 0.4–2.9 m.
+Based on scientific surveys from the Irrawaddy Delta through Taninthayi Division, it was revealed that tsunami heights along the Myanmar coast were between 0.4–2.9 m.
 Eyewitnesses compared the tsunami with the "rainy-season high tide"; although at most locations, the tsunami height was similar or smaller than the "rainy-season high tide" level.